facebook/react-native-website/website/versioned_docs/version-0.68/hermes.md

 [Hermes](https://hermesengine.dev) is an open-source JavaScript engine optimized for React Native.
 For many apps, enabling Hermes will result in improved start-up time, decreased memory usage, and smaller app size.
 At this time Hermes is an **opt-in** React Native feature, and this guide explains how to enable it.

-First, ensure you're using at least version 0.60.4 of React Native.

-If you have an existing app based on an earlier version of React Native, you will have to upgrade it first.
-See [Upgrading to new React Native Versions](/docs/upgrading) for how to do this.
-After upgrading the app, make sure everything works before trying to switch to Hermes.

 > ## Note for RN compatibility.
 >
 > Each Hermes release is aimed at a specific RN version.
 The rule of thumb is to always follow [Hermes releases](https://github.com/facebook/hermes/releases) strictly.
 Version mismatch can result in instant crash of your apps in the worst case scenario.